Emma Walker – Business Coach & Busy Mum of 3

 I’m not going to lie to you, it didn’t look very pretty at first as I had to make the mistakes, learn to make it work for me – luckily it did!
 I knew my business could be truly successful so I started learning everything I could about marketing, attracting my ideal clients, leveraging my time.

 Now, my business life looks a lot different.
-My VA business runs without me and I now focus my time on The Mumpreneur’s Mentor coaching and training other mums to run successful family friendly businesses.
+My VA business runs without me, I’ve created a virtual assistant training business with a great business partner and now focus my time on The Mumpreneur’s Mentor coaching and training other mums to run successful family friendly businesses.

 I earn a full time income whilst working only 25 hours a week.
 I was no longer feeling guilty about the time I spent with my daughter or working.